Do you want to know what is an email subdomain and why you should be using one?

 How to Send Emails With a Subdomain

 To get a subdomain for your emails, you need to sign up with a mailer service.
-For this tutorial, we will use SparkPost to show a subdomain example and walk you through the configuration steps.
+For this tutorial, we’ll use SendLayer because it automatically creates a subdomain for you.

 Provide the details in the signup form to complete your account setup, then move on to the next step.